-You’ve finished your book.
-This is admirable (because so many people never finish) and worthy of celebration.
+You have finished your book.
+This is admirable because so many people never finish.
+This is an accomplishment worthy of celebration.
 Congratulations!

 But, while this is an accomplishment worth celebrating, you are not done.
 Do not pass go and do not collect $200.

 A rule of thumb is that you do not publish a book you just finished writing.
-After you’ve finished writing your book, your manuscript is now considered the First Draft.
-It’s called the First Draft because it is the first copy of the book ever in existence where no changes have been made.
-It is a rough draft of the story straight from your mind to the page.
-According to Innovative Editing:
+After you have finished writing your book, your manuscript is now considered the first draft.
+It’s called the first draft because it is the first copy of the book ever in existence where you have made no significant changes.
+It is a rough draft of the story from your mind to the page.

 “In any piece of writing, whether a novel manuscript or a blog post, the first draft is also known as a rough draft.
 From start to finish, it’s technically a complete piece.
 It has a beginning that moves to a middle that concludes with an ending.
 But it’s a messy complete piece.
 There are still thoughts to ground, sentences to be revised for maximum reader engagement, and spelling errors to fix.
 Which is why a rough draft should never, ever, ever be your final draft.”

-Once you’ve finished the actual writing part, it’s a good idea to let the manuscript sit for awhile.
-Take a few weeks off from the writing and go do something else.
-In a few weeks time, return to it with fresh eyes to begin your self-edits.
-A strange but helpful thing for me when self-editing on the computer is to turn my document into a PDF.
-For some reason, I catch mistakes easier this way.
-It’s the electronic way of printing the book out (which at some point you’ll want to do with your highlighter and pen ready.)
+Once you have finished the actual writing part, it’s a good idea to let the manuscript sit for a while.
+Take a few weeks off from the writing and do something else.
+Then, return to it with fresh eyes to begin your self-edits.
+This Writer’s Digest article has some excellent tips for self-editing using these 7 Self-Editing Processes for Writers.

 You may also decide to join a critique group or recruit the help of beta readers before sending it in for editing.
 And by editing, I don’t mean your English teacher friend.
 You really should hire a professional editor.